-To mark the 50th anniversary of the progressive mass protests of 1968, this series of events will bring together a large number of high-profile activists who were ‘ringleaders’ of the protests as well as artists and filmmakers who broke new ground in the accompanying counterculture.
+To mark the 50th anniversary of the progressive mass protests of 1968, this six-week series of events will consist of workshops, film screenings, and a three-day symposium.
+These will bring together a large number of high-profile activists who were ‘ringleaders’ of the protests as well as artists and filmmakers who broke new ground in the accompanying counterculture.
+These will be accompanied by a wide range of researchers from various disciplines.
+The series will deal with events and experiences of ’68 internationally, including in Britain, France, Germany, Italy, Brazil, the USA, and many other countries.

-The following special guests are confirmed for the conference on June 15th-17th, 2018:
+The following special guests are confirmed for the symposium on June 15th-17th, 2018:

 These ‘veterans’ of ’68 will be joined by a variety of cultural historians and social scientists in wide-ranging discussion and debate on the nature of the mass protest movements of that era, their achievements and shortcomings, their meaning then and now, and the lessons that they offer for today.